near/NEPs/specs/Standards/Tokens/FungibleToken.md

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The full implementation in Rust can be found there: [fungible-token](https://github.com/nearprotocol/near-sdk-rs/blob/master/examples/fungible-token/src/lib.rs)
+The full implementation in Rust can be found here: [fungible-token](https://github.com/nearprotocol/near-sdk-rs/blob/master/examples/fungible-token/src/lib.rs)

 **NOTES:**
 - All amounts, balances and allowance are limited by `U128` (max value `2**128 - 1`).